oduwsdl/Scholar-Groups/README.md

 ### createpopupURL

 The createpopupURL() function is used to create the link necessary to cause the GS article link to open the article in a popup window instead of just in a separate window.
 Originally, this was part of the main code but has been converted to a called function.
 It currently does not work as Google Scholar has removed that functionality from the webpage.
 However, the function has been left intact in case the ability again becomes available through the GS website.

-The html2ors.py program is extremely basic, importing one or more HTML files for conversion.
-Although it runs from the Command Line Interface, it does not recognize any optional arguments.
-All arguments following the executable are interpreted as HTML files to be imported and converted.
-If no file is listed after the executable, the program will display "No HTML files were identified for conversion ..."

 ### html2ors.py examples